-- 7. Optionally, use the Operators tab to apply operators to the metric attribute values.
-Two functions are available: - <\$MATCH()>, to get a sub string of input data: The \$MATCH function accepts three or four parameters: - the input string - the pattern definition - the output string if pattern matches on the input string - optionally, the output string if the pattern does not match.
+- 7. Optional.
+Use the Operators tab to apply operators to the attribute values.
+Two functions are available: - <\$MATCH()>, to test a string or a variable against a pattern.
+The \$MATCH function accepts three or four parameters: - the input string - the pattern definition - the output string if pattern matches on the input string - the output string if the pattern does not match (optional)

 Example: The data of the input field hostname start always with "TEST" (for example "TESTABC").
-The \$MATCH function to use the string after "TEST" is:
+The \$MATCH function to use the string after "TEST" is as follows:

-<\$DATETIME(FORMAT, VALUE)>, to convert a string with date and time information to the internal integer data time format.
+<\$DATETIME(FORMAT, VALUE)>, to convert the format of dates from the common format to the UNIX systems time (Epoch time) format.

-For detailed description of the format, see "Pattern Matching in Policy Rules" on page 265.
+For detailed description of the format, see "Pattern Matching in Policy Rules" on page 284.